 Along with a variety of sweets, lots of savory recipes are also included in a Ganesh Chaturthi food menu.
-Here are some options for snacks and main course for Ganpati festival.
+Here are some options for snacks and the main course for the Ganpati festival.

 A traditional Maharashtrian snack made from sabudana (sago), potatoes, peanuts, herbs and spices.
-These sabudana vada are addictive!
-This is vegan, gluten-free, and simple fasting recipe.
+These sabudana vadas are addictive!
+This is a vegan, gluten-free, and simple fasting recipe.

-One of the best Indian street foods that can be had breakfast, lunch or dinner.
+It is one of the best Indian street foods that can be had for breakfast, lunch, or dinner.
 Try the healthier version of this dish in an air-fryer.

 A traditional no-garlic, no-onion, this Maharashtrian lentil stew (dal) is super easy to prepare in an instant pot or a slow cooker.